GASP, a generalized framework for agglomerative clustering of signed graphs and its application to Instance Segmentation: Appendix

-\paragraph{Training details} The data from the CREMI challenge is highly anisotropic and contains artifacts like missing sections, staining precipitations and support film folds.
-To alleviate difficulties stemming from misalignment, we use a version of the data that was elastically realigned by the challenge organizers with the method of \cite{saalfeld2012elastic}.
-We train a 3D U-Net \cite{ronneberger2015u, cciccek20163d} using the same architecture as \cite{funke2018large} and predict long-and-short range affinities as described in \cite{lee2017superhuman}.
+\paragraph{Training and data augmentation} The data from the CREMI challenge is highly anisotropic and contains artifacts like missing sections, staining precipitations and support film folds.
+To alleviate difficulties stemming from misalignment, we use a version of the data that was elastically realigned by the challenge organizers with the method of \emph{S. Saalfeld, et al. Nature methods, 2012}.
 In addition to the standard data augmentation techniques of random rotations, random flips and elastic deformations, we simulate data artifacts.
-In more detail, we randomly zero-out slices, decrease the contrast of slices, simulate tears, introduce alignment jitter and paste artifacts extracted from the training data.
+We randomly zero-out slices, decrease the contrast of slices, simulate tears, introduce alignment jitter and paste artifacts extracted from the training data.
 Both \cite{funke2018large} and \cite{lee2017superhuman} have shown that these kinds of augmentations can help to alleviate issues caused by EM-imaging artifacts.
 We use L2 loss and Adam optimizer to train the network.
-The model was trained on all the three samples with available ground truth labels.
+The model was trained on all three samples with available ground truth labels.